anoopengineer/anoop-kunjuraman-site/content/articles/hugo-github-aws-code-deploy-cicd/index.md

 CodeDeploy comes with an option to move generated artifacts to a target S3 bucket.
 We can use this option to move the `public` directory contents to our target S3 bucket.
 But this approach will become problematic when we rename a file or delete files — CodeBuild will only copy new files over and the existing files will not be renamed or deleted.
 So we are using another approach here.
 We added a `post_build` command: `aws s3 sync public/ s3://${HTMLBucketName}/ --size-only --delete`.
 This will sync the `public` directory with the contents of the S3 bucket and will also delete and files that got renamed/deleted.

 You can trigger the CodeBuild project by making a code push to your GitHub repository.
 You can also go to [CodeBuild console](https://console.aws.amazon.com/codesuite/codebuild/projects) and trigger it manually.

+## Final note

+The SAM template that I used for this site can be found in my GitHub repo here: [https://github.com/anoopengineer/anoop-kunjuraman-site/tree/master/infra](https://github.com/anoopengineer/anoop-kunjuraman-site/tree/master/infra)

+If you wish to update this article, please send me a Pull Request here: [https://github.com/anoopengineer/anoop-kunjuraman-site](https://github.com/anoopengineer/anoop-kunjuraman-site)